UI5/linter/docs/Scope-of-Autofix.md

 ## jQuery Plugins

-- **All deprecated jQuery plugins** - Currently not detected by the UI5 linter and therefore cannot be fixed automatically, see [#580](https://github.com/UI5/linter/issues/580#issuecomment-2784101391)
+- **All deprecated jQuery plugins** - Currently not detected by UI5 linter and therefore cannot be fixed automatically, see [#580](https://github.com/UI5/linter/issues/580#issuecomment-2784101391)
 - **Missing plugin module dependencies** - Not detected automatically, so the linter cannot add missing dependencies to the corresponding plugin modules, see [#580](https://github.com/UI5/linter/issues/580#issuecomment-2784101391)

 ## Global API Usage